GregWickham/WordNet_Editor_WPF/index.md

 In WordNet, the particular relations that can apply between two synsets depend on the parts of speech of both synsets.
 The user interface dynamically configures itself to show the appropriate relations for the focused synset.

-For example, this figure shows the relations for the verb synset **"be engaged in a fight; carry on a fight"**:
+For example, this figure shows the relations for the verb synset **be engaged in a fight; carry on a fight**:

 ![Synset relations for a sample verb synset](/images/Synset_relations_verb_fight.jpg)

-And here are the relations for the adjective synset **"delighting the senses or exciting intellectual or emotional admiration"**:
+And here are the relations for the adjective synset **delighting the senses or exciting intellectual or emotional admiration**:

 ![Synset relations for a sample adjective synset](/images/Synset_relations_adjective_beautiful.jpg)

 For relations that link to adjacent synsets, double-clicking on the gloss of a related synset will follow the corresponding link, and focus the synset navigator on the selected adjacent synset.
-For example, one of the hyponyms of **"be engaged in a fight; carry on a fight"** is **"make or wage war"**:
+For example, one of the hyponyms of **be engaged in a fight; carry on a fight** is **make or wage war**:

 ![Select hyponym - make or wage war](/images/Synset_navigator_make_or_wage_war.jpg)

-Double-clicking on **"make or wage war"** causes that synset to become the new focus of the synset navigator:
+Double-clicking on **make or wage war** causes that synset to become the new focus of the synset navigator:

 ![Synset navigator - change focus by following relation](/images/New_synset_navigator_focus.jpg)